-Interesting fact, there are some species of mosquitoes that breed in saltwater, though they do not pose an immediate threat to humans.
+Interesting fact, there are some species of mosquitos that breed in saltwater, though they do not pose an immediate threat to humans.

-Here are examples of other breeding grounds for mosquitoes that should be checked for stagnant water:
+Here are examples of other breeding grounds for mosquitos that should be checked for stagnant water:

 If you are fond of having the birds around your garden, you may have a birdbath around.
 Be sure to empty or clean out the bath regularly.
 This reduces the chances of any eggs and larvae from forming.
-One of the easiest ways to keep mosquitoes from breeding in your birdbath is by keeping the water moving.
-Mosquitoes breed in stagnant water not moving water.
+One of the easiest ways to keep mosquitos from breeding in your birdbath is by keeping the water moving.
+Mosquitos breed in stagnant water not moving water.